 What’s Happening With Your Body?

 During this week the lining of your uterus which will provide sustenance and nourishment to your baby is developing.
 Your body also releases follicle-stimulating hormone (FSH), which triggers an egg to become mature.
-And on the 14th day of your menstrual cycle ovulation (the release of an egg from your ovaries) occurs, though it can range from the 11th day to the 21st day depending on the length of your menstrual cycle.1 The egg lives for a period of 12 to 24 hours and fertilization by a sperm during this period will result in conception.2
+And on the 14th day of your menstrual cycle ovulation (the release of an egg from your ovaries) occurs, though it can range from the 11th day to the 21st day depending on the length of your menstrual cycle.1 The egg lives for a period of 12 to 24 hours and fertilization by

 Factors That Can Hamper Ovulation